-The interface an tunneling configuration will not be modified by this script.
-The configurations my be manually edited by the user.
+The interface and tunneling configuration is not modified by this script.
+You can manually edit the configurations.

-After you choose a Monitor Mode, at least one Ethernet port (typically eth0) needs to be configured.
-The Mode choices for Ethernet ports depend on the value of the Monitor Mode; eth0 will default to either Management Only or Management and Monitor.
+After you choose a Monitor Mode, at least one Ethernet port (typically eth0) must be configured.
+The Mode choices for Ethernet ports depend on the value of the Monitor Mode; eth0 defaults to either Management Only or Management and Monitor.
 If you have added any additional Ethernet ports, the available Mode options are also dependent on the Monitor Mode.
 The Modes are defined as follows: